-Stack, Inline: Consumers need to render li
+Stack, Inline: Consumers need to render li elements

-Previously Braid owned an intermediate HTML element, ensuring it was an li
+Previously Braid owned an intermediate HTML element, ensuring it was an li when required.

-Moving to CSS gap means child elements are no longer being wrapped, requiring consumers to update their child elements to the correct HTML element, e.g. li
+Moving to CSS gap means child elements are no longer being wrapped, requiring consumers to update their child elements to the correct HTML element, e.g. li.

 MIGRATION GUIDE: